cyb2rS2c/StealthChopper/README.md

 Ensure that Bettercap, Apache, and BeEF are installed and configured correctly.

-Usage
+# Usage
 Run the script:

-    python3 listenOnSomeOne.py
+    sudo python3 listenOnSomeOne.py

-Menu Options:
+The menu offers the following choices:

-    1. Filter and Analyze Pcap: Filter and analyze .pcap files for network traffic data.
+Sniffer: Filter and Analyze Pcap
+Capture packets and filter/analyze them using specified parameters.

-    2. Resolve and Display IPs: Resolve and display IPs associated with domain names.
+Resolve and Display IPs
-    3. Bettercap: Control Bettercap, start Apache, and launch BeEF for browser exploitation.
+Resolve IP addresses on the network and display information about devices connected.

+Spoofer: Bettercap ('MITM attack')
+Perform a Man-In-The-Middle (MITM) attack using Bettercap.

+Aggressive Sniffer + MITM
+Run both the sniffer and MITM attack simultaneously.

+Exit
-    4. Exit: Exit the program.
+Exit the tool.

 After selecting an option, the script will guide you through the next steps.
 Press Ctrl+C to stop any ongoing processes.

-Educational Purposes
+# Educational Purposes

 This project is intended for educational purposes only.
 The code demonstrates how to interact with system commands and network interfaces via Python.
 Do not use this toolkit for unauthorized or illegal network activities.
 Always obtain proper authorization before testing network security.
-Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.
-Please include detailed explanations and adhere to the educational and ethical guidelines provided.

-Disclaimer
+# Disclaimer!

 This code is provided "as-is" without any warranty.
 The author is not responsible for any misuse or damage caused by the use of this software.
 Always practice responsible security testing.